kmcos/kmcos/doc/source/installation/installation.rst

 Installation on Mac OS X 10.10 or above (Deprecated Instructions)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There is more than one way to get required dependencies.
-I have tested MacPorts and worked quite well.
+MacPorts was previously tested and worked.

 #.
 Get MacPorts
     Search for MacPorts online, you'll need to install Xcode in the process